umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 ## Creating the new article

 Now it's time to create the new article.
-Dependending on the article and which version of Umbraco you will be targetting, these are the two most common scenarios:
+Depending on the article and which version of Umbraco you will be targetting, these are the two most common scenarios:

 * The article is targetting an older Umbraco version and you want to create a new version of the article that targets the *current major version*, or
 * You want to target a version of Umbraco that has not been released yet.